csev/dj4e/assn/dj4e_autos.md

 Things that can go wrong
 ------------------------

-If you ever get a 405 error on a Django page it means that you have defined a class that does not have a `get()` method.
-For example if you meant to say
+If you ever get a 405 error on a Django page it probably means that you have defined a view class that does not have a `get()` method.
-this:
+For example if you meant to say this:

     class AutoUpdate(LoginRequiredMixin, UpdateView):
         model = Auto